 11. And I contended with the officials, and said, “Why is the house of God forsaken?”
 And I gathered them and set them at their stations.

 ¶14.
-Remember me, O God, for this, and do not wipe out my good deeds that I have done for the house of my God, and for its charges.
+Remember me, O my God, for this, and do not wipe out my good deeds that I have done for the house of my God, and for its charges.

 16. Men of Tyre also dwelt therein, who brought fish and all kinds of merchandise, and who were selling on the Sabbath to the children of Judah, and in Jerusalem.

 18.Did not your fathers do so, and our God bring all this evil upon us, and upon this city?
-Yet you are bringing even more burning wrath upon Israel by profaning the Sabbath.”
+Yet, you are bringing even more burning wrath upon Israel by profaning the Sabbath.”

-19. And it came to pass, that when the gates of Jerusalem fell into shade before the Sabbath, I commanded that the doors should be shut, and gave an order that they should not be opened until after the Sabbath.
+19. And it came to pass, that when the gates of Jerusalem fell into shadow before the Sabbath, I commanded that the doors should be shut, and gave an order that they should not be opened until after the Sabbath.
 And I set some of my servants at the gates, so that no burden would be brought in on the Sabbath day.

 21. So I admonished them, and said to them, “Why are you lodging in front of the wall?
 If you do this again, I will lay hands on you.”
-From then on they came no more on the Sabbath.
+From then on, they came no more on the Sabbath.

 22. And I commanded the Levites that they were to purify themselves and come to watch the gates to sanctify the Sabbath day.
 Remember me, O my God, for this also, and spare me according to your lovingkindness.

 26.Did not Solomon, king of Israel sin by these things?
-For among many nations there was not a king like him, and he was beloved of his God, and God made him king over all Israel, yet foreign women caused even him to sin.
+For among many nations there was not a king like him.
+And he was beloved of his God, and God made him king over all Israel, yet foreign women caused even him to sin.

-30. I cleansed them of every foreigner, and I set up the offices for the priests and for the Levites, each with his work,
+30. But I cleansed them of every foreigner, and I set up the offices for the priests and for the Levites, each with his work,

 Footnotes